Republican governors are giving teachers raises — but some teachers want more

 "Republican governors are focused on getting funds into the classroom and not investing in a large bureaucracy, and giving pay raises directly to teachers is one way to do that," she said.

-Research shows that paying teachers more doesn’t necessarily improve the quality of instruction among existing teachers, but it can lead to higher-quality candidates coming into the profession, West, the Harvard professor who edits Education Next, said.
+Research shows that paying teachers more doesn't necessarily improve the quality of instruction among existing teachers, but it can lead to higher-quality candidates, said West, the Harvard professor who edits Education Next.

 Higher pay also reduces teacher turnover, West said, but that means that all teachers stay, including those who might be less effective.
-If governors really want their money to improve schools, he said, they should find ways to be more generous with people who work in high-need areas like special education, teach in disadvantaged schools or have a demonstrated track record of success.
+If governors really want their money to improve schools, he said, they should be more generous with people who work in high-need areas like special education, teach in disadvantaged schools or have demonstrated track records of success.

 "A simple across-the-board pay increase is clearly not the most efficient way to use education spending to improve teacher quality and student outcomes," he said.